About my art-making processes

 "Washing" gum-strip construction H:2m W:1m D:1.5m & digital plan drawing

-I've been making sculptures and installations using gum-strip tape and linseed oil since my time as a Fine Art student at Ruskin School of Art, Oxford.
+I've been making sculptures and installations using gum-strip tape & linseed oil with different light sources since my time as a student at Ruskin School of Fine Art, Oxford.

 Life-size "Shrine" gum-strip construction.
 Photography by Iain Austin Davies.